danielsumah/ZuriDjangoBlog/README.md

 # ZuriDjangoBlog

-Linked to deployed app: https://danielsumahzblog.herokuapp.com/
+Linked to deployed app: start buy logining in or creating an account https://danielsumahzblog.herokuapp.com/login/

 This blog app automatically logs you in as an anonymous user,